SARSEP Fix-It Guide - Eligible employees were excluded from participating in the plan

 How to fix the mistake:

-In 2012, Company X failed to include Jan in its SARSEP plan.
+In 2015, Company X failed to include Jan in its SARSEP plan.
 Jan had met the SARSEP age, service and earnings requirements.
 Jan is a non-highly compensated employee and earned $10,000.
 Company X had two other NHCEs who had deferral percentages of 3% and 5%.
 In addition, Company X’s SARSEP plan provides for discretionary employer contributions.
-The plan provides that the employer contributions should be allocated to account balances in the ratio that each eligible employee's compensation for the year bears to the compensation of all eligible employees for the year.
-For 2012, Company X contributed a fixed dollar amount to the plan.
+Per plan terms, employer contributions are allocated to account balances in the ratio that each eligible employee's compensation for the year bears to the compensation of all eligible employees for the year.
+For 2015, Company X contributed a fixed dollar amount to the plan.
 Jan didn’t receive an allocation of the contribution.
 The contribution resulted in an allocation for each of the eligible employees, other than Jan, equal to 10% of compensation.
 Most of the employees who received plan allocations for the year of the mistake were NHCEs.
 If Jan had shared in the original allocation, the allocation made for each employee would have equaled 9% of the employee’s compensation.

-Revenue Procedure 2013-12 provides different safe harbor methods for correcting eligible employees who have been excluded from participating.
-For SARSEPs, the plan sponsor must generally make corrective contributions because the plan assets are held in IRAs.
+Revenue Procedure 2013-12 provides different safe harbor methods for correcting improperly excluded eligible employees.
+For SARSEPs, the plan sponsor must generally make corrective employer contributions because the plan assets reside in IRAs.
 This contribution method requires the employer to make a corrective contribution to the excluded employees’ SEP-IRAs.
 The corrective contribution is calculated using each excluded employee’s compensation.
 Adjust this amount for earnings through the date of correction.
 Don’t reduce the other employees’ contributions, even though their allocations would have been different had the excluded employee not been excluded.
-For the above example, Company X would contribute 10% of Jan’s 2012 compensation and would not adjust the 10% allocations previously made to the other employees.
+For the above example, Company X would contribute 10% of Jan’s 2015 compensation and would not adjust the 10% allocations previously made to the other employees.
 If it isn’t feasible to determine what the actual investment results would have been, you may use a reasonable rate of interest.
-You may use the Department of Labor’s Voluntary Fiduciary Correction Program Online Calculator for this purpose.
+You may use the Department of Labor’s Online Calculator this purpose.

 Correction programs available: